dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/routing.md

 [!code-csharp[Main](routing/sample/AreasRouting/Controllers/UsersController.cs)]

 > [!NOTE]
-> The namespace of each controller is shown here for completeness - otherwise the controllers would've a naming conflict and generate a compiler error.
+> The namespace of each controller is shown here for completeness - otherwise the controllers would have a naming conflict and generate a compiler error.
 Class namespaces have no effect on MVC's routing.

 The first two controllers are members of areas, and only match when their respective area name is provided by the `area` route value.
 The third controller isn't a member of any area, and can only match when no value for `area` is provided by routing.